gtiosclub/Guess-the-Number-Tutorial/part2.md

 <p align="center"> <img src="/images/twoScreen.png" align="center"> </p>

 Now, let's start with linking the label in our ViewController to the actual Swift code.
-In order to do this, you click on the label, control-click on it, and drag the blue line that appears to the swift file:
+In order to do this, you click on the label, **control-click-hold** on it, and drag your mouse to the swift file.
+A blue line should appear.
+Insert your `IBOutlet` right above the `viewDidLoad()` function like so:

 <p align="center"> <img src="/images/linkage.png" align="center"> </p>